 The first seven to 10 days are the most painful days of withdrawal.
 The entire withdrawal process takes three to six weeks or longer for those with a severe addiction and for those who have been taking a higher dose than 40 milligrams.

 Here is the breakdown of the detox timeline for methadone.
 Click on any of the following four-time frames to learn the methadone withdrawal symptoms one may experience during that span:

 Methadone is most commonly used for two reasons: detoxification of opioid dependence and opioid replacement therapy.
 Dosage depends on the goal of treatment.
 The medically approved dosing information below applies to adults.

 Short-Term Detox with Methadone

 When medical professionals use methadone to detox a patient from opioid addiction, they should treat it as a brief course to stabilize the patient.
 After stabilization, a period of medically supervised withdrawal should occur with a gradual reduction in dosage.

-Day 1: Patients should be administered a dose of 40 milligrams per day, in divided doses.
+Day 1: Administer a dose of 40 milligrams per day to the patient, in divided doses.